mayankdutta/programming_basics/logic development.md

 - one module passes an element of control to the other.
 - it is impossible for the controlled module to function without some direction from controlling module.
 - ![[attachments/Pasted image 20230914024259.png]]
+- Only when controlled module get some directions from the controlled module, it performs the operations.
+- In above example on passing error flag, it displays the error.

 #### Stamp coupling
-Data structure is passed as parameter, but the called module operates on only some of individual component.
+Data structure is passed as parameter, but the called module operates on only some of the passed components.

 ![[attachments/Pasted image 20230914024408.png]]